 I have found spirit itself, the blessèd pneuma.

-It is elemental, dear audience.
+It is elemental, Oh audience.
+Do you know

 what that means?
 It means your lungs

-are the bellows of your very consciousness.
+are the bellows of your consciousness.

 Body and soul are exactly the same thing.